fly-apps/dockerfile-node/README.md

 See [Secret to expose to the build](https://docs.docker.com/engine/reference/commandline/buildx_build/#secret) for examples on how to pass secrets to a docker build.

+## Advanced customization

+There may be times where feature detection plus flags just aren't enough.
+As an example, you may wish to configure and run multiple processes.

+* `--instructions=path` - a dockerfile fragment to be inserted into the final document.

+Like with environment variables, packages, and build args, `--instructions` can be tailored to a specific build phase by adding `-base`, `-build`, or `-deploy` after the flag name, with the default being `-deploy`.

 ## Platform specific processing

 In addition to creating Dockerfiles and associated artifacts, `dockerfile-node` can run platform specific processing.
 At the present time the first and only platform taking advantage of this is naturally fly.io.